Skip to main content

 • PRELUDIUM BIS Programme

-The Programme offers grants to Polish doctoral students for internships at research and academic institutions in Europe and beyond, related to their participation in research projects which are funded under the National Science Centre’s Programme “PRELUDIUM BIS”.
-Internships, which can take 3 to 6 months, enable doctoral students to gain research experience and establish research collaboration.
+The Programme offers opportunities to Polish doctoral students representing all scientific disciplines to gain research experience and establish research collaboration during stays at research and academic institutions in Europe and beyond.
+Stays are related to their participation in research projects which are funded through the National Science Centre’s Programme “PRELUDIUM BIS”.
+During such stays, which can last 3 to 6 months, doctoral students can undertake a part of their doctoral education or conduct research.

 Programmes for international students